 - 1. Use any hospital or other setting for emergency care. - 2.
 Choose PCP from Care1st's list of PCPs.
-Members also have the right to change PCPs if they wish to do so. - 3.
-Participate in treatment decisions regarding their health care, including the right to refuse treatments. - 4.
-Know and understand their medical problems and healthcare conditions so that members can make informed decisions about their healthcare.
-Ask and be told the cost members would pay if they chose to pay for a service that Care1st does not cover. - 5.
+Member also has the right to change PCPs if he or she wish to do so. - 3.
+Participate in decisions regarding their health care, refuse any medical treatments, and to be told what will happen if they do not get treatment. - 4.
+Know and understand his or her medical problems and healthcare conditions so that member can make informed decisions about his or her healthcare.
+Ask and be told the cost member would pay if he or she chose to pay for a service that Care1st does not cover. - 5.
 Get a second opinion at no cost from another Care1st health care professional or from someone outside the network if the Care1st network is not sufficient. - 6.
 Decide who member wants to be present for their treatments and exams. - 7.
 Have available upon request the criteria that decisions are based on.